 True to my original intent, these Carrot Cake Whoopie Pies are indeed better than a cupcake.
 I like them better because the icing is between the two cakes instead of on top, so you get the perfect ratio of cake to icing in each bite.

-These whoopie pies would be such a fun addition to the dessert table at Easter dinner.
 They also would be a great contribution to a bake sale, packaged in a clear cellophane bag with a ribbon or raffia tied around the top.